-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to Principal or the Child Safety Officer. - If the Principal or the Child Safety Officer is unavailable, an Assistant Principal will take on this role. - If the concerns relates to the conduct of the Child Safety Officer, notify the Principal or the DET South east Victorian Regional Office where the person nominated above is the principal, who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal, AP's or Mental Health and Wellbeing Leader - If the nominated staff member is unavailable, an alternative contact will be provided

+If the concern relates to the conduct of the alternative contact, notify the Principal or the relevant regional office where the person nominated above is the Principal, or the South-Eastern Victoria regional office, by contacting sevr@education.vic.gov.au or 1300 338 738, who must then take on responsibility for ensuring our school follows these procedures.

-Refer to Appendix B for guidance on how to respond to a disclosure of child abuse.
+Refer to Appendix B for quidance on how to respond to a disclosure of child abuse.